by John Salt - Last updated December 2024

 The number 1 goal when learning to fly any collective pitch RC helicopter as stated in my flight school is to "always bring your bird home in one piece".
 This goal is not only doable for most, it's the rule rather than the exception.

-In fact, I've seen beginners crash with way more energy release along with substantial helicopter damage while using auto level than when not when first starting out.
+In fact, I've seen beginners crash with way more energy release along with substantial helicopter damage while using auto level and GPS than when not when first starting out.
 Reason being, they are able to get much higher up and further away than they safely should with their current beginner skill set.

 Without self level help, a collective pitch heli in the hands of a newbie who is staying close to the ground (a foot or two) and has their heli setup so it softly floats down when they panic and pull full low collective to power down, will rarely be damaged.
 Not always of course, but even if they do crash, damage is usually minor because there isn't as much energy release from that low altitude.